chargetrip/examples/elevation-plot/README.md

 ### Technical stack

 The Chargetrip API is built around GraphQL.
 If you're not familiar with GraphQL, [going over the specs](https://graphql.org/learn/) will be helpful.
-Don't worry, you don't need to be an expert to use this API, this getting started guide should be enough to get going.
+Don't worry, you don't need to be an expert to use this API.
+This getting started guide should be enough to get going.

 To see our Chargetrip API in action, you can go to the [Playground](https://playground.chargetrip.com/).
 It has a big collection of mutations/queries for you to experience the power of our API.